Development of the inner German border: Origins

 The division of Germany came into effect on 1 July 1945.
 Because of the unexpectedly rapid Allied advance in central Germany in the final weeks of the war, British and American troops occupied large areas of territory that had been assigned to the Soviet occupation zone.
 This included a broad area of what was to become the western parts of East Germany, as well as parts of Czechoslovakia and Austria.
-The redeployment of Western troops at the start of July 1945 was an unpleasant surprise for many German refugees, who had fled west to escape the Russian advance.
+The redeployment of Western troops at the start of July 1945 was an unpleasant surprise for many German refugees, who had fled west to escape the Soviet advance.
 A fresh wave of refugees headed further west as the Americans and British withdrew and Soviet troops entered the areas allocated to the Soviet occupation zone.

 Following Germany's unconditional surrender in May 1945, the Allied Control Council (ACC) was formed under the terms of the Declaration on the Defeat of Germany, signed in Berlin on 5 June 1945.
 The council was "the highest authority for matters concerning the whole of Germany", on which the four powers – France, the UK, the U.S., and the USSR – were each represented by their supreme commander in Germany.
 The council functioned from 30 August 1945 until it was suspended on 20 March 1948, when cooperation between the Western Allies and the Soviets had broken down completely over the issue of Germany's political and economic future.
 In May 1949, the three western occupation zones were merged to form the Federal Republic of Germany (FRG), a democratically governed federal state with a market economy.
 The Soviets responded in October 1949 with the establishment of the German Democratic Republic (GDR), a highly centralised communist dictatorship organised along Stalinist lines.
 The former demarcation lines between the western and eastern zones had now become a de facto international frontier – the inner German border.

 From the outset, West Germany did not accept the legitimacy of the East German state, and for many years regarded the East German government as an illegal organisation intent on depriving Germans of their constitutional rights.
 It had not been freely or fairly elected, and the creation of East Germany itself was a fait accompli by the East German Communists and their Soviet allies.
 This had important consequences for the inner German border.
 West Germany regarded German citizenship and rights as unitary, applying equally to East and West German citizens alike.
 An East German who escaped or was released to the West automatically entered into full enjoyment of those rights, including West German citizenship and social benefits.
 A would-be immigrant from another country who could get to East Germany could not be barred from entering West Germany across the internal border, which had great significance in later decades.
 West German laws were deemed to be applicable in the East; violations of human rights in East Germany could be prosecuted in the West.
 East Germans thus had a powerful incentive to move to the West, where they would enjoy greater freedom and economic prospects.